safespring/docs/content/compute/ipv6-howto.md

 	* Due to the abundance of addresses in IPv6 the leases from a DHCPv6 server are much more generous when it comes to the lease time resulting in that once you get an IPv6 address from the DHCPv6 server you can keep it virtually forever if the DHCPv6-server is set up with a big enough scope.
 This removes the need of static IPv6 addresses on servers serving IPv6 content.

 ##Configuration
-In this guide, we will use the third option above: DHCPv6.
+In this guide, we will use a combination of the first and third options: static assigment and DHCPv6.
+The reason we need to do that is a known issue right now that makes DHCPv6 unstable over time.

 * Set up an instance in the Horizon dashboard.
 In this example, we will use an Ubuntu 16.04 image.
 We also set it up with a keypair so that we can SSH to the host later.
 In this demonstration, the b.tiny flavor will do.
 We also connect it to an IPv4 network and the public-ipv6 network.
 We will use the IPv4 network for IPv4 traffic and management.
 ![Network list](../images/ipv6_image1.png)